digipost/signature-api-client-java/docs/_v4_x/3_portal_usecases.md

 All changes to signature jobs will be added to a queue from which you can poll for status updates.
 If the queue is empty (i.e. no jobs have changed status since last poll), you are not allowed to poll again for a defined period.
 Refer to the [API specification](https://github.com/digipost/signature-api-specification/blob/master/integrasjon/asynkron.md#hvor-ofte-skal-du-polle) to see how long this period is.

-The following example shows how this can be handled:
+The following example shows how this should be handled, by querying the `statusChange` to find out when you are allowed to poll for statuses next time:

 ``` java